Part three of the Near Varna series is complete

 The Blurb (work in progress)

-The paperback will probably look something like this
+The paperback may look something like this… or maybe completely different.

 What do ya mean you prefer this one?